Porn warning labels bill becomes Utah law amid controversy

 The measure is aimed at helping people worried about the widespread availability of porn online, Republican sponsor Rep. Brady Brammer has said.

-After criticism that the measure could be unconstitutional, it was aimed it at porn deemed legally obscene.
+After criticism that the measure could be unconstitutional, it was aimed at porn deemed to be legally obscene.
 Most porn doesn't qualify, but hardcore material declared obscene doesn't have constitutional protections.

 The Free Speech Coalition, an adult-entertainment trade group, has said the law could still unfairly force porn producers to defend themselves in court because it allows private citizens as well as the state to file complaints.